Go Project Structure and Dependencies

 - The standard

-task in the Makefile is a shotgun approach.
+go get,go build, andgo testcommands are used.
+All we do is prepend our_vendorworkspace to the GOPATH to prioritize our snapshot of the third party packages during import path resolution. vendor_updatetask in the Makefile is a shotgun approach.
 It will update all of your dependencies to their latest version.
 80% of the time this is what I want.
 In the 20% cases, I simply manually update the individual packages.- The

-in our repo root without it picking up those third party packages. - I’ve included some useful ancillary tasks as well.
+_vendordirectory can be called anything you like but the underscore prefix is important.
+Thegotool will ignore any files or directories that begin with.or_(read more).
+This means we can run things likego testin our repo root without it picking up those third party packages. - I’ve included some useful ancillary tasks as well.
 Such as the

-tasks, and the fact thatbuild
+doc,fmt,lint, andvettasks, and the fact thatbuildrunsgo vetfirst.

 How do you structure your Go projects?
 What does your build script look like?
 I’m always interested in improving my methods, let me know what’s working for you!